emmaabraham04/emmaabraham04.github.io/index.md

   <h2>Projects</h2>

-  <h3>Solace Charities</h3>
+  <h3>Solace Charities Website</h3>
   <p>My current passion project is redoing the US website for <a href="https://www.solacecharities.org/">Solace Charities</a>.
   Solace Charities is dedicated to supporting sick and underprivileged children and their families in Kerala, India.
   They provide housing, travel, and financial support for these families.<br>
   <strong>Skills:</strong> Markdown, Squarespace</p>

+  <h3>Lumosfit Website</h3>
+  <p>My most recent completed project is creating the website for <a href="https://www.lumosfit.com/">Lumosfit</a>.
+A contact from
+  Solace Charities recommended me to the founder of LumosFit as someone capable of creating their website.
+Lumosfit is a healthcare startup dedicated to "Accelerating Diabetes Prevention".
+I am very greatful for the recommendation as it allowed me to gain more experience with working with a company professionlly.<br>
+  <strong>Skills:</strong> HTML, WordPress, Web Design</p>

   <h3>Clemson AIS Website</h3>
-  <p>As President, I created the website for <a href="https://cuais3.wixsite.com/clemsonais">Clemson Association for Information Systems</a>.
+  <p>As President, I created the website for <a href="https://cuais3.wixsite.com/clemsonais">Clemson Association for Information
+  Systems</a>.
 This is the first website I ever created.
-In the future, I plan on remastering this website and move it over to GitHub.<br>
+In the future, I plan on remastering this website and move it over to
+  GitHub.<br>
   <strong>Skills:</strong> Web Design</p>